top of page

 Transportation

-Transportation fees are applied per kennel.
-If one adopter is adopting multiple animals, there is the possibility that they could share a kennel, depending on size, age, gender, behavior, and other factors.
-Our transport coordinators can discuss if your animals are able to share a kennel or if they each require their own.
+Transportation fees are charged per kennel.
+If one adopter is adopting multiple animals, they may be able to share a kennel depending on size, age, gender, behavior, and other factors.
+Our transport coordinators can determine if your animals can share a kennel or if they each need their own.

-Transportation within Saskatchewan may have a cost depending on how far the animal has to travel.
+Transportation within Saskatchewan may incur a cost based on the distance the animal needs to travel.

-Transportation to other provinces can be discussed and coordinated on a case by case basis.
+For transportation to other provinces, arrangements can be made on a case-by-case basis.

 IMG_4055.jpeg